se4ai2324-uniba/MalURLs/README.md

 - Pylint reports are available [here](tests/docs/pylint_reports/)

 # 7) Deployment
-The interface and the flask api are deployed on Azure:
+The interface and the flask api are automatically deployed on Azure without using any Github action:
 - The API is available [here](https://malurls-api.azurewebsites.net/)
-- The frontend is available [here]()
+- The frontend is available [here](https://malurls-web.azurewebsites.net/)

 # 8) Project Organization
 ------------